epwalsh/obsidian.nvim/README.md

   -- or replacing the current buffer (default)
   -- Accepted values are "current", "hsplit" and "vsplit" open_notes_in = "current"

+  -- Optional, set the YAML parser to use.
+The valid options are:
+  --  * "native" - uses a pure Lua parser that's fast but not very robust.
+  --  * "yq" - uses the command-line tool yq (https://github.com/mikefarah/yq), which is much more robust --    but needs to be installed separately.
+  -- If left 'nil', Obsidian.nvim will use yq if it's installed, otherwise native. yaml_parser = nil,
 }
 ```